harshkarna/Churn-Modelling-Dataset-by-ANN/README.md

 # Churn-Modelling-Dataset-by-ANN
-redicting which set of the customers are gong to churn out from the organization by looking into some of the important attributes and applying Machine Learning and Deep Learning on it.
+Predicting which set of the customers are gong to churn out from the organization by looking into some of the important attributes and applying Machine Learning and Deep Learning on it.